scchow/PneuNet/README.md

 # PneuNet

 ## Overview
 This project allows for time-sensitive, repetative, and easily-edited motion definitions of soft robots driven by soft actuators.
 The philosophy is similar to that of a MIDI tracker, with intetmittent activations on several parallel timelines.
-This program sets a Raspberry Pi's PWM outputs to match a defined cycle to achieve some gait, grip, or other motion through the control of its PneuNet.
+This program sets a Raspberry Pi's (or Arduino's) PWM outputs to match a defined cycle to achieve some gait, grip, or other motion through the control of its PneuNet.

 ## Usage
-Run `Main.jl` with Julia.
-The `PyCall` Julia package (for interfacing with Python) must be installed first with `Pkg.Add("PyCall")`.
-Python and its _____ packages must also be installed for Raspberry Pi hardware access.
+Run `pneu_net.py`.
+If that doesn't work, try typing `python3 pneu_net.py` in a console.
+If that doesn't work, make sure Python 3.x is installed and added to the `PATH`.

 ## PWM Output
 When run on a Raspberry Pi, this program will set the duty cycle of PWM pins as specified in the motion config file.
 This is the main purpose of this program.
+It can also be run with a serial connection to an Arduino to use its PWM pins.

 ## Files
 The motion file specifies intervals on channels.
 Each interval consists of 3 integers: start, duration, and amplitude (in that order).
 These are separated by spaces.
 Each interval is separated by a comma.
 Each channel is a single line of the file.
 Channels currently cannot be empty, so if a line has no (valid) intervals, the next line is checked for the next channel.
 Example of standard syntax: